-Two Member States (MS) and one company-manufacturer provided comments.
-With the exception of one MS, all commenters agreed with the proposals of the DS.
-One MS pointed out that more evidence is needed to justify that the substance is rapidly degradable and has a low bioaccumulation potential, although this will not impact the proposed classification for the environment.
-For the MS it is unclear how relevant the non-standard ready biodegradability study using excess reducing agents is to determine whether the substance is rapidly degradable.
+Two Member States (MS) and five company-manufacturers provided comments.
+With the exception of one MS, all commenters agreed with the proposed no classification for environmental hazards by the DS.
+One MS pointed out that more evidence is needed to justify that the substance is rapidly degradable and has a low bioaccumulation potential, although this will not impact proposed no classification for the environment.
+For this MS, it is unclear how relevant the non-standard ready biodegradability study using excess reducing agents is to determining whether the substance is rapidly degradable.
 The MS also pointed out that fate and essentiality of the metal ion (and counter ion) were not fully considered in determination of the bioaccumulation potential of the substance.